 Such an increase in effective receiver noise level corresponds to an (I + N)/N ratio of 1.26, or an I/N ratio of about −6 dB.
 This represents the required protection criterion for the AMS systems referenced herein from interference due to another radiocommunication service.
 If multiple potential interference sources are present, protection of the AMS and MMS systems requires that this criterion is not exceeded due to the aggregate interference from the multiple sources.

 TABLE 1

+[ams SYSTEMS FROM CONTRIBUTION 5b/67 (ROK), 5b/163 (AUS), 5b/207 (F) TO BE INCLUDED FOR THE MULTI-COUNTRY PROPOSAL]

 Typical technical characteristics of representative aeronautical mobile service systems operated in the frequency range 4 400-4 990 MHz